 Mostly self taught Jax has managed to attend workshops hosted by several well respected Doll Artists like Adele Sciortino, Marilyn Halcomb, Kate Church, Judy Skeel, Peggy Wilson, Wendy Rinehart and Olga Roehl.

-You can hear Jax doing Tarot readings on 91.5 the beat FM.
-About once a month the Beat Breakfast Team invite Jax for a fun morning of readings on air and live on Facebook.
+Occasionally on 91.5 the beat FM, The Beat Breakfast Team invite Jax for a fun morning of readings on air and live on Facebook.